-We are so excited that you have chosen Mom’s Day Out and we are looking forward to getting to know each and every child.
+We are so excited that you have chosen Mom’s Day Out!
+We are looking forward to getting to know each and every child.
 As teachers, our goal and privilege are to help each child grow academically, socially, spiritually, and physically.
 Our days will be full of learning and fun as we partner with you to prepare your child for kindergarten.
 We will focus on letter recognition, letter sounds, counting, patterning, and many other pre-reading and pre-math skills.
 We will also be learning many Biblical truths/stories, songs, and be exploring our world through thematic units including farm, ocean, bears/hibernation, life cycle, and many others!
-Throughout the year the children will enjoy themed days, special visitors, and seasonal parties.
+We will enjoy themed days, special visitors, and seasonal parties throughout the year.
 We are also looking forward to incorporating science into the curriculum!
 Above all, we hope each child leaves with confidence knowing that God loves them and has created them with unique gifts and a special purpose.

 |9:00am||Centers / Purposeful Play|

 |12:30pm||Storytime / Centers|